Discover Uzbekistan : Society (social life)

 A codified marriage

-You'll no doubt see a great many wedding couples being photographed in front of historic monuments, parks or emblematic city buildings...
+You'll no doubt see a great many married couples being photographed in parks, in front of historic monuments or emblematic city buildings...
 Marriage is still widespread in Uzbekistan, and very few people choose to remain single.
 The tradition of arranged marriages persists, although habits are beginning to change in Tashkent.
 It allows for long-prepared family alliances, in which social status and clan membership are decisive factors.
 Sometimes the story ends in separation, divorce being legal.

 The wedding is celebrated in the presence of the local mullah andotin.
 Traditional dress is de rigueur.
 This is followed by a civil wedding.
 Here, the bride wears a Western-style white dress.
 Processions often pass by the statues of Tamerlan for photographs.
 During the day, there's plenty to eat, laugh and dance about.
 Only the bride and groom do not take part in the festivities: the bride is obliged not to smile for the duration of the wedding, and her husband, although having a little more freedom, is obliged to remain reserved.
 They eat little and dance rarely, or only at the end of the party.